BrunaCamposPT/dynamics-365-unified-operations-public/articles/fin-ops-core/fin-ops/imp-lifecycle/go-live-faq.md

 ## How long does it take to deploy my production environment?

-After the Go-live assessment with the Microsoft FastTrack team is completed and the production request is submitted, deployment of the production environment should be completed within 48 hours.
+After the Go-live assessment/review with the Microsoft FastTrack team is completed and the production request is submitted, deployment of the production environment should be completed within 48 hours.

 ## What level of access do I have in my production environment?
 Can I sign in to the VM?